MeltwaterArchive/storyplayer/environments/physical-hosts.md

 layout: environments
 title: Creating Test Environments On Physical Hosts
 prev: '<a href="../environments/ec2.html">Prev: Creating Test Environments On Amazon EC2</a>'
-next: '<a href="../environments/saucelabs.html">Next: Testing Multiple Browsers Using SauceLabs</a>'
+next: '<a href="../environments/remotewebdriver.html">Next: Testing Unusual Browsers Using The Remote WebDriver</a>'
 ---

 # Creating Test Environments On Physical Hosts